Team efficiency and productivity are critical factors in an organization’s success.

 Communication tools are vastly helpful, particularly for remote teams.
 However, inefficient use of these tools can lead to unproductive communication between team members.

-Knowing which channel to use for which purpose can prevent having information lost in the myriad of communication tools often used by businesses.
+Knowing which channel to use for which purpose can prevent information lost in the myriad of communication tools often used by businesses.